Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 # Analyze Wi-Fi with Raspberry PI

 Even without a GUI (_no Desktop_) you can very quickly analyze the Wi-Fi environment around you.
-For this you can also use tools like [Aircrack-ng](https://www.aircrack-ng.org/) or other well-known Linux tools.

 ## Objective